sasgithub/Data_Analytics_cs/case-study/viz/Top_25_Non-Tourist_Stations_by_Customer_Ride_Count.md

 - The highest-ranking stations have significantly more rides than those near the bottom of the top 25.
 - Usage distribution shows a steep drop-off after the first few most popular stations.
-- This pattern suggests localized hubs of casual rider activity outside major tourist zones.
+- This pattern suggests localized hubs of Customers activity outside major tourist zones.

 ##### Interpretation